vinfreecs/genga/docs/Tides.rst

 ============

 Tidal Forces can be enabled with the :literal:`Use Tides` parameter in the :literal:`param.dat` file.
+The tidal forces evolve the spin of the particles and spin of the central star.
+The evolution of the stellar spin is reported in :ref:`StarFile`.

 Parameters for the tidal forces: